Morton Arboretum: Sterling Morton Library

 Designed by noted Chicago architect Harry Weese, the Sterling Morton Library was constructed in 1963 and named after Sterling Morton, son of founder Joy Morton.
-It currently holds more than 30,000 books and magazines, as well as tens of thousands of non-book items including prints, original art, letters, photographs, landscape plans and drawings.
+It holds more than 30,000 books and magazines, as well as tens of thousands of non-book items including prints, original art, letters, photographs, landscape plans and drawings.
 The collections focus on plant sciences, especially on trees and shrubs; gardening and landscape design; ecology, with a special interest in Midwestern prairie, savanna, woodland, and wetland ecosystems; natural history; and botanical art.
 Its catalog is online.

 The Library's Suzette Morton Davidson Special Collections includes books, artwork, historic nursery catalogs, landscape drawings, photographs, letters, maps and institutional documents.
 It also includes documents of May Theilgaard Watts, Jens Jensen, Marshall Johnson, O.C.
 Simonds and Donald Culross Peattie.

 The Sterling Morton Library is a member of the Council on Botanical and Horticultural Libraries.